A-gam0/pomodoroTimer/README.md

 - [x] body's height should be `100dvh`
 - [ ] add my pre-built custom footer
 - [ ] the style bar is not centered
+- [ ] use font awesome instead of google icons
 # improvements
 - [ ] add options button
     - [ ] display all timers